 He rolls his eyes with irritation, not answering.

-“Kevin!” the voice, this time, sounds so commanding that Kevin has no choice but to answer.
+“Kevin!”
+This time the voice sounds so commanding that Kevin has no choice but to answer.

 “You bring your scrawny behind right into this house!” his mother shouts with such intensity.
 It sounds like she means business.
 Kevin shuts his graphic novel and lazily gets up from the swing.
 He plods his way toward the house, his unwelcome dwelling.

 In the kitchen, his mother is busy unloading boxes of canned goods from the countertop.
-Besides the items are a coffee carafe, cutting board, a set of canister, and a pie tin.
+Beside the items are a coffee carafe, cutting board, a set of canisters, and a pie tin.
 A feather duster teeters at the corner of the counter.
-Various shaped boxes are scattered in the kitchen from the white-tiled floor to the table, and finally the countertops.
+Various shaped boxes are scattered in the kitchen from the white-tiled floor to the table and finally the countertops.
 Looking at one of the top glass-fronted cabinets, Kevin could see that his mother had already put the flute glasses amongst the various other wine glasses, flowery-rimmed plates, and matching saucers and cups inside.

 His footsteps alert her as she turns to face him.

 He senses that his mother would probably give him more tasks today, so he knows what to do.
 Kevin rushes over and grabs the ring of keys.
 Swiftly, he stuffs it in his back pocket.
-He then goes back to the box, and put his graphic novel on top of it.
+Then, he goes back to the box and lay his graphic novel on top of it.
 He then lowers his body and hoists the box labeled books with his might.
 It is not as heavy as he thought.
 He wraps his arms around the box.

 “Excuse me?”
 Kevin’s mother turns to face him.

 “Nothing,” Kevin replies aloud.
 His mother flashes a stern look, but she returns to her task.
 Kevin quickly jets out before his mother changes her mind.
 He crosses the foyer that has more scattered boxes.
-Just before he takes the first step on the staircase, he glances at the foyer’s clock on the wall.
+Just before he takes the first step onto the staircase, he glances at a clock on the wall.
 The piano man decorative clock reads 5:22 p.m.

 “…I forgot to write that Galatians verse down.”
 Kevin overhears his mother’s voice from the kitchen.
 Ignoring it, he climbs up the stairs with the box.
 At the head of the stairs, he strolls toward the hallway and arrives at the study room, the second room to his left.
-He enters inside and drops the box with a hard thud.
-He then picks up his graphic novel and exits the room.
-His mind lingers over the infinite amount of boxes left in his bedroom as he heads there.
+He enters and drops the box with a hard thud.
+Then, he picks up his graphic novel and exits the room.
+As he heads there, his mind lingers over the infinite number of boxes left in his bedroom.
 When he arrives, he stops short of the doorway.
-His eyes wander at the piles upon piles of boxes that suffocate his room.
+His eyes widen at the piles upon piles of boxes that suffocate his room.

-Mission: impossible, Kevin mutters to himself.
-He did not feel like unloading them, definitely not now.
-He decides to avoid this task by any means necessary, and that is when he recalls the ring of keys in his pocket.
-Smirking, he dashes away, zooms through the hallway until he pauses at the last room to his right.
-He twists and pushes the doorknob and then steps right into the spare room.
+“Mission impossible,” Kevin mutters to himself.
+He does not feel like unloading them, definitely not now.
+He decides to avoid the task by any means necessary.
+That is when he recalls the ring of keys in his pocket.
+Smirking, he dashes away and zooms through the hallway until he pauses at the last room to his right.
+He twists and pushes the doorknob before stepping into the spare room.

 Closing the door quietly, he brings out the keys and tries to lock it.
 The first key did not work.
-By chance the second key locks the door.
+By chance, the second key locks the door.
 He smiles mischievously.
-He is not going to open the door, even if his mother screams her head off for him to do so.
+Under no circumstances will he open this door, even if his mother screams her head off for him to do so.
 He mentally crowns himself the king of this room, and it feels good.

-He then surveys the room, his quiet oasis.
-At the right wall is a lone window, midway open as it let in the lukewarm sunrays and gentle breeze inside.
-The walls are bare, nothing hangs on them.
-Somewhat at the floor’s center were big plastic containers stacked up in twos.
+He surveys the room, his quiet oasis.
+On the right wall is a lone window, midway open as it lets in the lukewarm sunrays and gentle breeze.
+The walls are bare as nothing hangs on them.
+Somewhere at the floor’s center are big plastic containers stacked up in twos.
 Kevin counts six in total.
-A solitude box, however, stood a bit away from the pack of the plastic containers.
-The only furnishing in the otherwise somewhat empty room is an ancient-looking, ladder-back chair, which stands at the left corner.
-It appears out of place, or at least in Kevin’s opinion.
+A solitary box stands a bit away from the pack of the plastic containers.
+The only furnishing in the otherwise somewhat empty room is an ancient-looking, ladder-back chair, which stands in the left corner.
+It appears out of place or at least in Kevin’s opinion.

-With his graphic novel beneath his armpit, Kevin goes to the chair and drags it near to the window.
-He sits on it, leaves through the page he was on and begins reading it.
+With his graphic novel underneath his armpit, Kevin marches over to the chair and drags it near the window.
+He sits on it, leafs to the page he was on, and begins reading.
 His eyes indulge the visual already, escaping into the realm of comic hero and villain.
-After finishing reading his sixth page, he decides to take a break.
+After reading the sixth page, he decides to take a break.
 Kevin sits up and places the graphic novel on the seat.
-He scans around the room, wondering what he could do, and in a few seconds, he decides to explore inside the plastic containers.
+He scans the room, wondering what he could do, and in a few seconds, he decides to explore inside the plastic containers.